-At Tower Smiles Dental in Calgary, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, and root canals.
+At Tower Smiles Dental in Downtown Calgary, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, and root canals.

 What is Restorative Dental Care?

 Restorative dental care includes any procedure that aims to restore the normal function and appearance of your smile.

 By repairing structural problems such as damaged or missing teeth, our dentists can help restore your smile – and your oral health.